palmiak/pacamara-astro/README.md

 ```

 ## Usage
-- **Pacamara** utilizes Astro Collections for blog posts, pages and authors.
+- **Pacamara** utilizes Astro Collections for blog posts, pages, and authors.
 You can find all of them in `src/content` folder
 - Most of the configuration is customizable via `src/config.mjs`.
 - The theme uses **TailwindCSS** - this means you can configure the colors using `tailwind.config.cjs`.

 ## Kinsta Hosting
-If you are looking for a great place to host your blog, you should give [**Kinsta**](https://kinsta.com) a try.
+If you are looking for a great place to host your blog, try [**Kinsta**](https://kinsta.com).

 ## Thank you
 Without my [wife](https://agnieszkapalmowska.myportfolio.com/), this project wouldn't like half as beautiful as it looks.
-Also, if you are looking for an amazing designer - just click the link above.
+Also, if you are looking for an amazing designer - click the link above.